Issues and Appeals | [email protected] | Ext. #143

 - American Inns of Court (Member; former Board Member)

-- California Academy of Appellate Lawyers (Member and Past President)
+- California Academy of Appellate Lawyers (Past President)

 - Ventura County Trial Lawyers (Board Member, 2001-2002)